 9.2 A member stops being a member if:

-9.3 Membership may only be revoked at an organising meeting, by a resolution involving consensus.
+9.4 Membership may only be revoked or reinstated at a meeting where at least 5 members of the organising committee are present and by a resolution involving consensus.

-9.4 If a membership is revoked, the member may make a request for reasons in writing and may make a written submission to the organising body, which the organising body may take into consideration.
+9.5 If a membership is revoked, the Secretary must inform the member.
+The member may make a request for reasons in writing and may make a written submission to the organising body for reinstatement.

 10.1 The business of MALS is managed by a governing body referred to as the ‘organising body’.

-10.2 The organising body will hold monthly ‘organising meetings’ to manage the business of MALS.
+10.3 The organising body will hold ‘organising meetings’ and/or ‘general meetings’ as they see fit to manage the affairs and business of MALS.

-10.3 A member is automatically appointed to the organising body if they:
+10.6 A member is appointed to the organising body if: